ukhsa-collaboration/standards-api/docs/dev-standards/sdlc.md

 **Quality checks**

 1. User acceptance testing (UAT) SHOULD be performed and pass.
 1. Full system regression tests MUST be run and pass.
+Regression tests SHOULD be fully automated.

 **Data**: Test data only